lambdam/mook/README.md

 ### Read the state(s)

-Mook defines two hooks: `use-state-store` and `use-param-state-store`.
+Mook defines two hooks: `use-mook-state` and `use-param-mook-state`.

 Mook hooks have two arities: the unary one that accepts a map with all parameters explicitly given.
 In a way, this arity acts like labelled arguments